Paying a car allowance with mileage substantiation? The time is now to re-evaluate your policy as a result of changes in the tax code.

 Mobile Employee C:

-All three employees receive a non-taxed benefit, which is great, but now that, under the new tax code, Mobile Employee C cannot deduct the additional costs of owning and operating their personal vehicle, the company has placed that employee in an unfair situation.
+All three employees receive a non-taxed benefit, which is great, but under the current tax system, Mobile Employee B cannot deduct the additional costs of owning and operating their personal vehicle – $362.50/month.
+The company has placed that employee in an unfair situation.
 If that employee works in a state with an employee expense indemnification clause, they certainly have grounds to file a complaint with the state labor board.
 Companies operating in California could be especially hard hit if employees gather to file class action suits under California Labor Code 2802(a).
 Of course, some employees may just look for new jobs.

-But this isn’t the only problem that could result from the new tax law.
+But this isn’t the only problem that could result from using a mileage allowance under the current federal tax code.

 One of the great advantages of mileage substantiation (beyond avoiding taxation) is the ability to cap reimbursement costs and budget your costs.
 During the Great Recession, quite a few companies reduced their expenses by transitioning from paying either a taxable car allowance or the IRS mileage rate to paying a car allowance with mileage substantiation.
 By capping your costs, you are guaranteed not to let the monthly car allowance exceed budget.

 But now that employees who exceed the amount capped by the combination of the IRS rate and the monthly allowance cannot write off additional mileage, you may be capping not costs but miles and therefore productivity.
-Paying a $500 monthly allowance under the current IRS rate of $.545/mile means that any mile driven under 917.5 miles will go unreimbursed.
+Paying a $500 monthly allowance under the 2020 IRS rate of $.575/mile means that any mile driven under 870 miles will go unreimbursed.

 The problems with continuing to provide this type of policy are simple: Employees will figure out how to leverage the cap each month no matter if they are in high cost areas or have a large driving territory.
 Some may drive more than necessary to get to the cap.
 Others who typically drive more may resort to driving up to the cap and not driving until the following month.
 This will almost certainly result in productivity losses.

-The new tax code eliminates the ability of employees to write off additional business travel expenses.
+The current tax code eliminates the ability of employees to write off additional business travel expenses.
 This will most seriously affect companies operating in states with indemnification codes, exposing them to the risk of labor code violations and law suits.
 But it will affect all companies to the degree that the car allowance caps miles and productivity now that employees cannot write off additional expenses.
-For at least the next 7 years—when the tax cuts expire—your employees will be looking to find ways to offset the loss of the unreimbursed expense deduction.
+For at least the tax years 2018-2025 your employees will be looking to find ways to offset the loss of the unreimbursed expense deduction.
 If their costs are not being met, don’t be surprised if you see a dip in productivity and/or an increase in your attrition rate.

 Now is the time to re-evaluate your policy.
 A great alternative that will keep your reimbursement non-taxable while fully reimbursing employees would be the Fixed-and-Variable-Rate reimbursement, or FAVR.
 This IRS accountable plan perfectly complements the new tax code.
 Download our FAVR data sheet to learn more about this highly effective business reimbursement tool.